ishitamisra/blackjack/README.md

 After around 20,000 training iterations, my model reached convergence to the basic strategy By 1,000,000 training iterations, the Q-learning policy and the basic strategy began to score quite similarly, with a slightly negative expected reward of approximately -0.05 (negative due to the guaranteed house edge).

-Overall, the action-state pairs in both strategies are almost identical, which means the agent’s policy function effectively reflects the optimal move.
+Overall, the action-state pair s in both strategies are almost identical, which means the agent’s policy function effectively reflects the optimal move.

 [insert basic strategy policy map]